-We estimate that the net proceeds from this offering will be approximately \$1,134,791,865 (or approximately \$1,305,928,530 if the underwriters exercise their option to purchase additional shares in full) from the sale of the shares of Class A common stock offered by us in this offering, based on the initial public offering price of \$49.00 per share, and after deducting underwriting discounts and commissions and estimated offering expenses.
+We estimate that the net proceeds from this offering will be approximately \$987,565,000 (or approximately \$1,136,548,750 if the underwriters exercise their option to purchase additional shares in full) from the sale of the shares of Class A common stock offered by us in this offering, based on the assumed initial public offering price of \$42.50 per share, the midpoint of the price range set forth on the cover page of this prospectus, and after deducting underwriting discounts and commissions and estimated offering expenses.

 We intend to use the anticipated net proceeds from this offering for general corporate purposes, including working capital, sales and marketing, engineering and technology, and corporate development.
-We intend to use approximately \$63.9 million of the net proceeds to satisfy a portion of the anticipated tax withholding and remittance obligations related to the settlement of outstanding RSUs in connection with this offering.
+We intend to use approximately \$55.2 million of the net proceeds to satisfy a portion of the anticipated tax withholding and remittance obligations related to the settlement of outstanding RSUs in connection with this offering.
 See "Use of Proceeds" for additional information.

-Shares of our Class A common stock are entitled to one vote per share.
+Shares of our Class A common stock will be entitled to one vote per share.

-Shares of our Class B common stock are entitled to 15 votes per share.
+Shares of our Class B common stock will be entitled to 15 votes per share.